 Making Hergma at Home

-The basic spices for a standard hergma are ground ginger, ground pepper, sweet paprika, turmeric and saffron.
-The additions (depending on the type of hergma to be cooked) could be cumin, cinnamon, abd ras el hanout.
-Cilantro (coriander) and parsley are also optional and will be decided based on the topping accompanying the dish.
+The basic spices for a standard hergma are ground ginger, ground pepper, sweet paprika, turmeric, and saffron.
+The additions (depending on the type of hergma to be cooked) could be cumin, cinnamon, and ras el hanout.
+Cilantro (coriander) and parsley are also optional and will be determined by the topping accompanying the dish.

 Although not mandatory, we highly recommend the use of a cheesecloth or a cooking bag to contain the wheat berries so they won’t go wandering in the sauce.
-You’ll also need a deep cooking pot with a heavy bottom such as a pressure cooker, a dutch oven or a deep clay pot.
+We also recommend a deep cooking pot with a heavy bottom such as a pressure cooker, a Dutch oven, or a deep clay pot.

-Even if you aren’t into trotters or other variety meat, you need to give the sauce and wheat a try!
+Even if you aren’t into trotters or other variety meat, you need to give the sauce and cooked wheat berries a try!
 Two recipes for hergma follow.